 New Zealand’s relationship with Asia, something that seemed so marginal to me 30 years ago, is central to the sort of future our country will have.
 If we see similar change over the next 30 years, we are in for quite a ride.
 To prepare, New Zealand’s individuals and institutions need to place value on every link this country has with Asia, not only the economic but also the social and cultural.

-The Asia New Zealand Foundation is an NGO focused on New Zealand-Asia relations, with a range of programmes designed to equip New Zealanders with first-hand experience of Asia and to forge links to the region.
-The foundation works in five main areas - business, arts and culture, education, media and research.
+The Asia New Zealand Foundation is an NGO focussed on New Zealand-Asia relations, with a range of programmes designed to equip New Zealanders with first-hand experience of Asia and to forge links to the region.
+The foundation works in five main areas – business, arts and culture, education, media and research.
 It also runs a leadership network and takes a lead role in bilateral and multilateral dialogues in the Asia-Pacific region.